 Young Peacemakers Leadership Council (YPLC)

 YPLC is a group of young people who are taking action to create peace in our community.
 Members learn how to interact with community leaders, advocate, understand the legislative process, and learn strategies to lead their peers in peacebuilding efforts.
 YPLC is open to any eighth grade or high school student.

 Peace Prayer Walks

-In collaboration with the Archdiocese of New Orleans’ Office of Racial Harmony, Isaiah 43 hosts monthly peace prayer walks.
-The walks are held in neighborhoods throughout New Orleans in response to community members looking for opportunities to be active in promoting peace, forgiveness, and love in all neighborhoods.
+In collaboration with Catholic Charities’ Office of Justice and Peace and the Archdiocese of New Orleans’ Office of Racial Harmony, Isaiah 43 organizes monthly peace prayer walks.
+Parishes in the Archdiocese of New Orleans take turns hosting peace prayer walks to promote peace, unity, and relationship building.

 Peace walks are held on the last Tuesday of every month at 6 PM.
 Upcoming dates are:

 |May 29||St. Augustine (1210 Governor Nicholls St)|

 |June 26||Sacred Heart of Jesus (401 Spruce St)|